aneeshep/metamorph-docs/docs/references.md

 Priority of the task.
 Pririties can be any number ranging from 1 - 1000 Lowest number will have higher priroty.
 Same Priority tasks will be executed in parelell.

+## Plugins
+This section list the APIs that needs to be overridden.

+  	 Plugins:
+          APIs:
+             - Name: "DeployISO"
+               Plugin: "metamorph-redfish-plugin"
+			 - Name: "CreateISO"
+               Plugin: "metamorph-isogen-plugin"

+*`Name`* *string*

+The name of the API which needs to be overridden.
+The Metamorph configuration files define a set of out of  box APIs via a vis plugin modules.

+*`Plugin`* *string*

+The name of the associated plugin.
+This could a new plugin which supports the associated API.